pavelzaichyk/flutter_unity_ads/README.md

 Set your Game ID.
 For testing purposes set `testMode` to `true`.

+`UnityAds.isInitialized()` can be used to check if the SDK is initialized successfully.

 ---

 _Android only:_ To change ads behavior in Firebase Test Lab use `firebaseTestLabMode` parameter.
 Possible values: